Tamales Made with Chicken and Birria Sauce

 - Add the dried chiles to a bowl and cover with hot water.
 Let the chiles soak for 30 minutes.
 Drain the chiles and discard the soaking liquid.
 Add all dried spices to a cast iron skillet.
 Gently toast the spices over low heat until they start to develop a little color, about 9 - 10 minutes.

 - Transfer the soaked chiles and toasted spices to a blender.
-Add the tomatoes and vinegar and blend until smooth, about 6 minutes.
+Add the tomatoes and vinegar and blend until smooth.
 Transfer the mixture to a small sauce pot and bring to a boil.
 Lower the temperature and simmer for 30 minutes, stirring occasionally.

 - Shred the chicken into small pieces.
 Add enough sauce to moisten the chicken.
 Keep remaining sauce to serve with the finished tamales.